mogikanin/DotRas/examples/src/WPF/CreateAndDialVpnEntryMvvm/ReadMe.txt

 THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.

-Copyright (C) Jeff Winn.
+Copyright (C) Jeff Winn, Max Miroshnikov.
 All Rights Reserved.

 ---------------------------------------------------------------------------